tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 $
 {% endhighlight %}

-Once we have extracted a frame and saved it into `/tmp/screenshot.raw`, we can download the file using `scp`.
+Once we have extracted a frame and saved it to the file `/tmp/screenshot.raw`, we can download it using `scp`.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]